lekum/ansible-role-workstation/README.md

 ## Role variables

-The variables are defined in the
+The variables are defined in the files of the `vars` folder.

 ## Dependencies